- Area Repellents

 In some cases the sound induces fear, and in others it seems to be unpleasant or painful.
 Acoustical repellents can include gas exploders, fireworks, recorded and amplified distress signals or artificially generated sounds.

 Acoustical devices that produce audible or ultrasonic frequencies are widely believed to be useless.
 Many have been tested and show no impact on the target species.
-Plug-in ultrasonic repellents that claim to rid dwelling 00A2 s of snakes, rats, mice and bugs are almost completely useless.
+Plug-in ultrasonic repellents that claim 00B2 to rid dwellings of snakes, rats, mice and bugs are almost completely useless.
 Devices attached to car bumpers and sold to reduce deer-vehicle collisions have almost no value.
-5FF4
+56D4

 Some devices are available in the home or on the farm and may need little or no modification to be used for repelling.
 Some devices are only available through commercial outlets.
 Several are expensive to buy.
 Almost all can be public nuisances; therefore, exercise care in selection and use (in other words, notify neighbors before undertaking an acoustical repellent program).
 Like with visual repellents, it is necessary to shift locations since pest animals will become accustomed to these devices.
 Finally, certain devices may be illegal in some jurisdictions -- check with local authorities before purchasing or using them.